SUSE-Cloud/automation/scripts/jenkins/ardana/ansible/roles/input_model_generator/README.md

 * `designate_backend` : controls the designate backend configured for the input model.
 May be set to either `bind` (default) or `powerdns`.
+* `disabled_services` : can be used to selectively exclude service components or entire service component groups from the generated input model.
+Accepts a regular expression as value (e.g. `freezer.*|logging.*`), which is used to filter out matching service components and service component groups.

 # Limitations